Jiasou in China

 What Are Their Beliefs?

 In addition to ancestor worship, the Jiasou appease a number of protective spirits.
 Early on, they recognized their inability to withstand the Chinese who were continually encroaching on their land.
-They sought the blessing of warring spirits who would attack their enemies.
+The Jiasou sought the blessing of warring spirits who would attack their enemies.
 Some Jiasou say they once worshiped an all-powerful God of Heaven who was above all spirits, but they lost contact with him and have been harassed by demons ever since.

-The Jiasou are a completely unreached and largely unevangelized people group.
 Few Christians reside in the Guangnan area, even among the Han Chinese majority.
 Catholic work in adjoining parts of Guangxi impacted the region in a general way prior to 1949, but little fruit from those endeavors remains today.
 Few outsiders have ever heard of the Jiasou.

 What Are Their Needs?

 Without the guidance of Christ, these people will be lost in this life and the life to come.
-They need someone to go to them as Christ-bearers.
+They need someone to share the truth with them, so that the Jiasou in return become Christ-bearers themselves for others.

 Prayer Points